The Basque Coast Cycling Holiday

 There is the option to extend the route inland to the Caves of Ekain - home to some of the best preserved cave paintings in Spain.

 From Zarautz there is a short climb up to Monte Igeldo, home to what the Basque people claim is the 'best view in the world'.
+This delightful route is a quiet and scenic way into San Sebastian, with stunning views of the coast, before descending to sea level and following a cycle lane along the beach in San Sebastian.

 The day finishes in San Sebastian - undoubtedly one of the most beautiful cities in Spain.
 Aside from its superb beaches and charming old town, San Sebastian also contains some of the finest restaurants in the world.